 Most growth companies do not give dividends to their shareholders as they reinvest their profits in expanding their businesses like opening new plants, entering new cities, buying new machinery, acquiring small companies, etc.

 On the other hand, big matured companies do not have so many opportunities and hence they offer a large profit to their shareholders.
-While investing in dividend stocks, the investors may be investing in low growth companies which may not always offer high returns.
+While investing in dividend stocks, the investors may be investing in low growth companies that may not always offer high returns.

 2. High dividend payout risks

 A high dividend payout means that the company is distributing a major portion of their profits to their shareholders.
 For example, if a company made a profit of Rs 100 crores in a financial year and shares Rs 85 Crores as dividends, this means that the dividend payout ratio is 85%.

 At first glance, it may sound favorable for the shareholders.
 After all, they are getting a major portion of the profit as dividends.
 However, in the long run, it may not be advantageous for investors.

 Think of it from the other angle.
 When the company is not retaining enough profit for itself, it doesn’t have any big money left for reinvesting in its growth.
 And if the company is not reinvesting enough, it may face problems to grow, compete with rival companies, or even retain the same net profit in upcoming years.
 Moreover, if the company doesn’t grow or increase its profits, it can’t add more value or increase dividends for the shareholders in the future.

 The dividend received from an Indian company was exempt from taxes until 31 March 2020 (FY 2019-20).
 However, the Finance Act, 2020 changed the method of dividend taxation and the dividend shall now be taxable in the hands of shareholders.
 (The previous DDT liability on companies and mutual funds has been withdrawn.)